butterfly-ops/docs/database.md

 will output the query that will be executed.

-!> Please note that, die function will not run the query, just outputs it and terminates the script.
+!> Please note that, die function will not run the query, just outputs it and **terminates the script**.

 ### Returning functions